harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

 * left sub-tree elements are less than root
 * right sub-tree elements are greater than root
 * each node should satisfy this property
-* The definition of BST can <bold>vary with respect to equality</bold>.
+* The definition of BST can <strong>vary with respect to equality</strong>.
 Duplicates are not allowed by some definition.
-  In others, duplicate values will be on right or can be on eith side, <bold>clarify with your interviewer.</bold>
+  In others, duplicate values will be on right or can be on eith side, <strong>clarify with your interviewer.</strong>
 * Compare BST vs Dictionary
     * BST finds elements closest to (not necessarily equal to) some arbitrary key value
     * BST iterates through the contents in sorted order (in-order traversal)